|Types||Online and Distance Learning|

 You will also need to arrange for two references to be emailed to us.
 If possible, your referees should be peope who can comment on your academic ability and background, but where this is not appropriate, please choose referees who can vouch for your motivation, commitment and potential.
 A reference from a family member is not acceptable.

 There are two application deadlines for this course: 10 March 2016 and 12 May 2016.
 The receipt of your application will be acknowledged via email.
 If you appear to be suitable for the course, we will send you instructions by e-mail for the second stage of the application process where you will be asked to write a short commentary on a given Local History text and to return your work to us as an e-mail attachment.
 We will normally inform you within three weeks of receipt of your written commentary and both references whether you have been offered a place on the course.
 Places are offered on a first-come, first-served basis to suitable applicants as they complete the application process.

 This a popular course so we recommend you apply by the earlier deadline.
 Late applications will be considered if there are still places on the course, but applications cannot be considered after the course has begun.
 Please contact the Online Courses Manager via firstname.lastname@example.org to check availability.
 The final decision on admission to the course rests with OUDCE.

 For the computing facilities you will need, please read Computing Facilities Required.

-If your first language is not English please review our English Language Requirements.
+If your first language is not English please review the University's English Language Requirements.